-Housing Element Implementation Status Continue/Modify/Delete Policy 2.B: Mitigate governmental constrai • Program 2.B.1: Participate in the County of The City will delete the program Orange Consolidated Plan program and in development of the County of Orange's and replace it with other the Continuum of Care to provide housing Consolidated Plan for the years 2010 to for special needs populations, particularly 2015, and 2015 to 2019.
-In 2015, the · - extremely and very low income persons.
-City hosted one of the County of Participation will include assigning a Orange's Consolidated Plan Community representative to participate in meetings Workshops at City Hall.
-Various and events sponsored by these programs. homeless resources, including County of In addition, the Resource Guide for Orange Orange-produced resources, are County Homeless and other publications available from City Hall. that support the program goals will be distributed from City Hall.
-Program 2.B.2: Revise the Laguna Woods Implemented: Chapter 13.23 of the The City will delete the program Zoning Ordinance to identify zones that will Laguna Woods Municipal Code, adopted and replace it with programs Hallow the development of transitional in 2011.
-Laguna Woods Municipal Code housing [and] facilitate transitional housing amended in 2018, see Ordinance No. , , , , , , , , , , , , , , , , , , , , and supportive housing developments that ~ serve extremely and very low income households, consistent with Government Code Section 65583(c)(1).
+Housing Element Implementation Status Continue/Modify/Delete Policy 2.B: Mitigate governmental constrai - Program 2.B.1: Participate in the County of · Orange Consolidated Plan program and in the Continuum of Care to provide housing · for special needs populations, particularly l' • extremely and very low income persons. the specified populations.
+Participation will include assigning a Orange's Consolidated Plan Community representative to participate in meetings Workshops at City Hall.
+Various and events sponsored by these programs.
+In addition, the Resource Guide for Orange County Homeless and other publications available from City Hall. that support the program goals will be available from only fram distributed from City Hall.
+Program 2.B.2: Revise the Laguna Woods Implemented: Chapter 13.23 of the The City will delete the program Zoning Ordinance to identify zones that will Laguna Woods Municipal Code, adopted allow the development of transitional in 2011.
+Laguna Woods Municipal Code housing [and] facilitate transitional housing 1.5.1, 1.5.2, and 1.5.5. and supportive housing developments that · · serve extremely and very low income households, consistent with Government Code Section 65583(c)(1).
 Because transitional and supportive housing can be configured in different ways - either as regular multi-family housing or as group quarters - the Zoning Ordinance amendment will ensure that transitional and supportive housing that function as a residential use will be treated as residential uses and only subject to those restrictions that apply to other residential uses of the same type in the same zone.
-Program 2.B.3: Review and revise the Implemented: Chapter 13.23 of the The City will delete the program Laguna Woods Zoning Ordinance 13.23 in Laguna Woods Municipal Code, adopted and replace it with Program 1.5.1. regards to emergency homeless shelters to in 2011, was amended in 2018. ensure compliance with Government Code Section 65583(a)(4).
-Objective 3: Encourage and facilitate the • or all economic segments of the community, especially extremely- and low- Policy 3.A: Recognize the City's leadership role in the maintenance, preservation, ir nprovement, and development of affordable housing.
-Outside The City and a second The City will delete the core Program 3.A.1: Encourage and facilitate Ongoing: The City encourages the the development of affordable housing by: development of affordable housing as Supporting non-profit organizations that required by State law.
-Resources, .
-0 address housing issues. development of affordable • Serving as an intermediary between developers and other interested parties nousing. non-profit organizations and interested are available from City Hall.
+Program 2.B.3: Review and revise the Implemented: Chapter 13.23 of the The City will delete the program Laguna Woods Zoning Ordinance 13.23 in regards to emergency homeless shelters to in 2011, was amended in 2018. ensure compliance with Government Code Section 65583(a)(4).
+Objective 3: Encourage and facilitate the e development of affordable housing for or all economic segments of the community, especially extremely- and low -income residents.
+Policy 3.A: Recognize the City's leadership role in the maintenance, preservation, in mprovement, and development of affordable housing.
+T Program 3.A.1: Encourage and facilitate the development of affordable housing by: development of affordable housing as Supporting non-profit organizations that required by State law.
+Resources, address housing issues. information, and assistance for ' Serving as an intermediary between developers and other interested parties housing. non-profit organizations and interested are available from City Hall.
 Seventeen residential developers.
 (17) specifically designated affordable Assisting in application preparation and housing units are located in Laguna other efforts to secure funding sources Woods.
-From 2014 to 2020, the City for development of housing for received no applications for any new housing development projects extremely low-, very low-, low- and housing development projects moderate-income residents.
+From 2014 to 2020, the City for development of housing for received no applications for any new extremely low-, very low-, low- and housing development projects moderate-income residents.